uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/algorithms-problems-and-speed-limits.md

 What about with only 2 or 3 words &ndash; how many orderings are there for those?
 If you gave up on writing out all the orderings with 5 words, can you now figure out how many there might be?
 Can you find a pattern?
-How many do you think there might be for 10 words (you don’t have to write them all out!)?
+How many do you think there might be for 10 words?
+(You don’t have to write them all out!)

 {panel type="teacher-note"}